TOKYO – Guide to 10 Extraordinary Neighborhoods

 Details of the Shinobazunoike Bentendo Temple located on a small isle amidst the Shinobazu Pond.

 Ueno Park was established in 1873 as one of the country’s first public parks.
-While to us Japanese gardens are the epitome of manicured nature, the park’s layout is following a rather western style.
+While to us Japanese gardens are the epitome of manicured nature, the park’s layout follows a rather Western style.

 Trees’N’Treasures